Hardtail or full suspension? Trail vs. enduro? 27.5″ or 29″? Aluminum or carbon?

 According to the BikeExchange, trail bikes are the type of mountain bike that will excel in most terrains.

-Their suspension travel ranging from 150-180mm, so you can hit big drops, rocks, and other obstacles with confidence.
+Their suspension travel ranges from 150-180mm, so you can hit big drops, rocks, and other obstacles with confidence.

 The suspension travel of downhill bikes is the longest, usually 180-200mm.
 They are designed to tackle the most difficult terrains you can imagine.

-Their suspension travel varies a lot but usually it ranges from around 100mm to 150mm.
+Their suspension travel varies greatly, but it usually ranges from around 100mm to 150mm.

 Check the following table to see standard suspension travel ranges for different types of mountain bikes.

-NOTE: There are also other types of mountain bikes that are very niche-specific.
+NOTE: There are also niche-specific mountain bikes.
 These include dirt jump bikes and single-speed bikes.

 Another feature to consider when choosing a mountain bike is its frame material.
 There are 2 mainly used materials (aluminum and carbon) and 2 less used (steel and titanium):